Stop Outsourcing Good Jobs

 Lift Low Wage Workers out of Poverty

-Progressive and Fair Taxation – Improving fairness and progressivity in the state’s income tax structure is a priority for 2017.
+Address the Unfair Federal Tax Changes with Progressive and Fair Taxation in New York – Improving fairness and progressivity in the state’s income tax structure is a priority for 2018.
 Continuation of the additional tax brackets for high income earners and establishment of new tax brackets for the state’s top earners will help lift the working poor out of poverty by shoring up services working families rely on, initiate infrastructure spending to create good jobs and establish a more stable state revenue stream.

 Minimum Wage – The success of the Fight for $15 campaign will mean better pay and a better life for millions of New Yorkers, but due to outdated and obsolete laws, not all workers in New York are covered by the new minimum wage law.